Kingxukai/linux/Documentation/kernel-hacking/locking.rst

 ============

 Welcome, to Rusty's Remarkably Unreliable Guide to Kernel Locking issues.
-This document describes the locking systems in the Linux Kernel in 2.6.
+This document describes the woke locking systems in the woke Linux Kernel in 2.6.

-With the wide availability of HyperThreading, and preemption in the Linux Kernel, everyone hacking on the kernel needs to know the fundamentals of concurrency and locking for SMP.
+With the woke wide availability of HyperThreading, and preemption in the Linux Kernel, everyone hacking on the woke kernel needs to know the fundamentals of concurrency and locking for SMP.

 The Problem With Concurrency